-The proposed development seeks approval of employment uses that are permitted in the R-S Zone, pursuant to CB-22-2020.
+The proposed amendment seeks approval of 2 million more square feet of employment uses that are permitted in the R-S Zone, pursuant to CB-22-2020, for a total of 5.5 million square feet.
 As mentioned herein, the development of the site with such uses will be done in a way to integrate with the adjacent Collington Center.
 Since the National Capital Business Park will not be utilizing Leeland Road as a direct access point for any of its vehicular trips, the balance of the Leeland Road corridor will remain highly appropriate for low-density residential development.
 The future/planned Locust Hill residential project immediately to the south of the site, for example, will directly benefit from the aforementioned benefits of the National Capital Business Park.